jkimmerling/WGU_openstreetmap/README.md

 ## Summary

-The main goal of this project was to download street data from openstreetmap.com and clean/transform the data.
+The main goal of this project was to download street data, in xml format, from openstreetmap.com and clean/transform the data.

 This included changing the formatting of various street names and directional abbreviations.